 Ask them what they already know

-When it comes to bringing up new subjects with our teen or tween, there’s nothing we dread more than the teenage eyeroll.
+When it comes to bringing up new subjects with our teen or tween, there’s nothing we dread more than the teenage eye roll.
 “Duh, mum, I already know.”
-Avoid this by asking what they already know in advance, so you don’t waste your or their time, and risk incurring an argument.
-This also allows them to bring up what they might already have questions about, so that you can better steer the conversation to their best benefit.
+Avoid this by asking what they already know in advance, so you don’t waste your or their time and risk incurring an argument.
+This also allows them to bring up what they might already have questions about so that you can better steer the conversation to their best benefit.

 Be honest and open

-Being honest and open tells your teen or tween that you respect them enough to discuss sensitive topics in an adult manner, and this in turn makes it easier to build trust and confidence.
+Being honest and open tells your teen or tween that you respect them enough to discuss sensitive topics in an adult manner, and this, in turn, makes it easier to build trust and confidence.
 When we use euphemisms and obtuse language, we build the narrative that the topic is somehow gauche, and this encourages the teen or tween to shrink away from open dialogue.
-It is also important that we support the teen or tween in growing and exploring the world of adulthood, which can only be done through honest and open dialogue.
-There are lots of aspects of menstruation which can be scary to a young girl, such as different colours and consistencies of the blood they’re experiencing, cramping, bloating, and even inconsistencies in the regularity of their cycle.
+It is also important that we support the teen or tweens in growing and exploring the world of adulthood, which can only be done through honest and open dialogue.
+There are lots of aspects of menstruation that can be scary to a young girl, such as different colours and consistencies of the blood they’re experiencing, cramping, bloating, and even inconsistencies in the regularity of their cycle.
 Discuss where period blood comes from, how long your period lasts, and how you know your period is coming.
 By giving our teens and tweens the facts around their period, we also give them peace of mind.

 Share your own experience